Helping Remote Workers feel connected, supported and engaged

 Fast forward a few years, and this is now one of our unique selling points.
 Our remote-model is proven to deliver operational efficiencies and allows us to rapidly build and deliver digital solutions for our clients.
 We can serve companies across the globe with access to the best designers and engineers no matter where in the world they are.
 We’re a company of extraordinary people, spread across 20+ countries, and counting – some NearFormers are the only ones in their country!

 We brought all this information back with us and appointed a Remote Work – Working Group (That’s a mouthful!).
 As a group, we’ve been working on ideas and ways to help combat some of the challenges that arose.
-One of the first challenges we wanted to address was the element of social isolation for people working at home on a day to day basis.
+One of the first challenges we wanted to address was the element of social isolation for remote workers on a day to day basis.

 Aside from Slack (which deserves its own post), one of the more straightforward, and cost-effective solutions to this was to host a “Remote Water-Cooler”.
 This idea was suggested during one of our brainstorming sessions – we always find our NearFormers are our best source of inspiration!